xrisk/webdl/README.md

 ##### How it works

-webdl core downloader uses ffmpeg and youtube to do all the hard work.
+The webdl downloader uses ffmpeg and youtube to do all the hard work.
 The server is written in asynchronous Tornado, and uses state-of-the-art techniques like compression and caching.
-This _is_ speed pushed to it's limits.
+This _is_ speed pushed to its limits.

 ##### Dependencies